mary-1234/Elasticity-Labs/README.md

 5. Choose Actions, Delete.

 6. After you delete a load balancer, the EC2 instances associated with the load balancer should also be terminated as well.

+  ## B. Labs on Amazon CloudWatch

+  <P> In this lab,you will Create alarms that stop, terminate, reboot, or recover an instance
+     So you can create a CloudWatch alarm that monitors CloudWatch metrics for one of your instances.
+CloudWatch will automatically send you a notification when the metric reaches a threshold you specify.
+You can create a CloudWatch alarm using the Amazon EC2 console, or using the more advanced options provided by the CloudWatch console.

+    To create an alarm using the Amazon EC2 console

+1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

+2. In the navigation pane, choose Instances.

+3. Select the instance and choose Actions, Monitor and troubleshoot, Manage CloudWatch alarms.

+4. On the Manage CloudWatch alarms detail page, under Add or edit alarm, select Create an alarm.

+5. For Alarm notification, choose whether to turn the toggle on or off to configure Amazon Simple Notification Service (Amazon SNS) notifications.
+Enter an existing Amazon SNS topic or enter a name to create a new topic.

+6. For Alarm action, choose whether to turn the toggle on or off to specify an action to take when the alarm is triggered.
+Select an action from the dropdown.

+7. For Alarm thresholds, select the metric and criteria for the alarm.
+For example, you can leave the default settings for Group samples by (Average) and Type of data to sample (CPU utilization).
+For Alarm when, choose >= and enter 0.80.
+For Consecutive period, enter 1.
+For Period, select 5 minutes.

+8. (Optional) For Sample metric data, choose Add to dashboard.

+9. Choose Create.

+    ## C. Labs on Amazon Autoscaling Groups

+<P>    Description
+Auto Scaling helps you maintain application availability and allows you to scale your Amazon EC2 capacity up or down automatically according to the defined conditions.
+You can use Auto Scaling to help ensure that you are running your desired number of Amazon EC2 instances.
+Auto Scaling can also automatically increase the number of Amazon EC2 instances during demand spikes to maintain performance and decrease capacity during lulls to reduce costs.
+Auto Scaling is well suited to applications that have stable demand patterns, or that experience hourly, daily, or weekly variability in usage.

+ ### Step 1: Create a launch template

+  <P> Choose a region that best suits your business needs

+1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

+2. On the navigation pane, under Instances, choose Instances.

+2. Select the instance and choose Actions, Image and templates, Create template from instance.

+3. Provide a name and description.

+4. Under Auto Scaling guidance, select the check box.

+5. Adjust any settings as required, and choose Create launch template.

+### Step 2: Create an Auto Scaling Group using a Launch template

+<p> 1.
+Open the Amazon EC2 Auto Scaling console at https://console.aws.amazon.com/ec2autoscaling/.

+2. On the navigation bar at the top of the screen, choose the same AWS Region that you used when you created the launch template.

+3. Choose Create an Auto Scaling group.

+4. On the Choose launch template or configuration page, do the following:

+      a.
+For Auto Scaling group name, enter a name for your Auto Scaling group.

+      b.
+For Launch template, choose an existing launch template.

+      c.
+For Launch template version, choose whether the Auto Scaling group uses the default, the latest, or a specific version of the launch template when scaling out.

+      d.
+Verify that your launch template supports all of the options that you are planning to use, and then choose Next.

+5. On the Choose instance launch options page, under Network, for VPC, choose a VPC.
+The Auto Scaling group must be created in the same VPC as the security group you specified in your launch template.

+6. For Availability Zones and subnets, choose one or more subnets in the specified VPC.
+Use subnets in multiple Availability Zones for high availability.
+For more information, see Considerations when choosing VPC subnets.

+7. If you created a launch template with an instance type specified, then you can continue to the next step to create an Auto Scaling group that uses the instance type in the launch template.

+Alternatively, you can choose the Override launch template option if no instance type is specified in your launch template or if you want to use multiple instance types for auto scaling.
+For more information, see Auto Scaling groups with multiple instance types and purchase options.

+8. Choose Next to continue to the next step.

+Or, you can accept the rest of the defaults, and choose Skip to review.

+9. On the Review page, choose Create Auto Scaling group.